List of DC Universe locations: Liberty Hill

 Liberty Hill is the hometown of the third Tattooed Man.
 It is located in the Washington metropolitan area.

 Littleville

 Littleville is the home of Robby Reed.
 It is located in Colorado.

 Manchester

 Manchester is the adopted hometown of Bart Allen/Kid Flash.
 It is located in Alabama.

 Mapleton

 Mapleville is a small town Superman visited in Action Comics #179.

-Metropolis

-Metropolis is the home of Superman.
-Metropolis is speculated to be located in the city of Cleveland, Ohio or in a region of New York/New Jersey, although the vast majority of sources within DC have placed Metropolis in Delaware, on the opposite side of the Delaware Bay from Gotham City in New Jersey.
-In the Bronze Age continuity, these two cities were considered "twin cities" and were connected by the "Metro-Narrows Bridge", stated to be the longest suspension bridge on Earth-One.

 Middleton

 Middleton is the former home of the Martian Manhunter.
 It is located in Colorado, north of Denver.

 Midway City

 Midway City is the former home of Hawkman and Hawkwoman and the Doom Patrol.
 It is located in Michigan, previously in Illinois.